tigellus/Markdown/4. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/2 Pulmonary Embolism (PE)/Pulmonary Embolism (PE).md

 * **Tachypnea.** The most frequent sign is tachypnea.
 * **Hypotension.** Increased right venticular demand results in reduced cardiac output.

+# ~Question 3
+The nurse assesses a patient for a possible pulmonary embolism.
+The nurse looks for the most common sign of:

+[WRONG] Hemoptysis
+[WRONG] Syncope
+[WRONG] Cough
+[RIGHT] Tachypnea

 # Prevention
 For patients at risk for PE, the most effective approach for prevention is to prevent DVT.